|Causes Symptoms Diagnosis Treatment Home treatment Prevention|

 Treat the underlying cause:

 Adding bulk to the diet can assist in mild cases of constipation such as unprocessed wheat bran or Metamucil.
-Add approximately 4 teaspoons of unprocessed wheat bran or Metamucil per 475g canned food.
+Add approximately 1/2 to 1 teaspoon per day.

 Pumpkin is also a good way to prevent constipation occurring as it is high in fibre and has a high water content, both of which help to keep bowel movements regular.
 Add 1-2 teaspoons of canned or cooked pumpkin to your cat’s daily meal.